Division of Environmental Health

 Stay Healthy and Safe in Splash Pads

 Splash pads can spread germs and make users sick if the water is not adequately disinfected.
-So, users and parents of young users should take their own steps to stop the spread of germs.
+Users and parents of young users should take their own steps to stop the spread of germs.
 In addition to the steps above, DON’T sit or stand on the jets.
 Sitting or standing on jets can rinse poop off your butt.
-Learn more about Stopping the Spread of Germs in Splash Pads.

 Recreational Water Injuries

-Fairfax County Health Department encourages people to learn about preventing recreational water injuries, such as drowning and slips, trips and falls, which can occur in or around the water.
+A swim instructor and a group of diverse children using kickboards at a swimming lessonWe encourage people to learn about preventing recreational water injuries, such as drowning and slips, trips and falls, which can occur in or around the water.

-The Virginia Department of Health (VDH) shares information about what drowning looks like and how to prevent it.
+VDH shares information about what drowning looks like and how to prevent it.

 Visit PoolSafely.gov to learn simple steps to reduce childhood drownings and pool injuries.

-Learn Lifesaving Skills in the Water
+Learn Lifesaving Skills

-The American Academy of Pediatrics (AAP) recommends that every family learn to swim.
+The American Academy of Pediatrics recommends that every family learn to swim.
 Swimming lessons have been shown to be beneficial for children as young as age one, but parents should consult with their pediatrician to determine when their child is ready.

-Cardiopulmonary Resuscitation (CPR) is another skill and is the most effective way to promote a positive outcome if a drowning has happened.
+CPR is another skill and is the most effective way to promote a positive outcome if a drowning has happened.

 Learn more about water lifesaving skills from VDH.